Probably the first thing you hear as soon as you step into dentistry is teeth scaling.

 People confuse tooth scaling with standard cleaning, which is wrong.
 The standard cleaning addresses only the tooth’s surface, but the scaling reaches more profound points.

-Teeth scaling is a painless procedure in general, but people with sensitive gums may need a little anesthesia to make the treatment more comfortable.
+Teeth scaling is painless, but people with sensitive gums may need a little anesthesia to make the treatment more comfortable.

 Types of teeth scaling.